oahhariri/SwiftyTooltip/README.md

 ```

 This tells the system:
-> “When showing a tooltip for `firstLabel`, place it relative to this view.”
+> “When showing a tooltip for `firstLabel`, attach it to this view.”

 ---

-✅ **Optional: Make it cleaner with a helper extension**
+✅ **Cleaner Option: Add a View Extension**

-To simplify usage and improve readability, you can add a small extension to `View`:
+You can simplify your code using a small helper extension:

 ```swift
 extension View {